Coding and diagnostic questions and answers

 If your alarm module has been water damaged (986/996), solutions available to owners include -

 i - Purchase a replacement (new or secondhand) module and reprogram keys to the module.
 Sometimes it is not possible to read the keys using dealer level diagnostic equipment.
-However we have successfully downloaded the EEPROM contents of the immobiliser module and re-written it to the new or secondhand module.
+However we can sometimes download the module configuration data and write this to a new or secondhand module.

 ii - Purchase a replacement immobiliser and DME kit with keys already programmed.
 This solution is to a degree - plug and play, however be warned that the spec of the donor vehicle needs to be identical to your vehicle.
-If not then coding errors, EML's or other errors may be present until the modules are re-coded to suit.
-We have completely reprogrammed DME's and immobilisers to suit owners vehicles although this does mean downloading immobiliser data on the bench and then reprogramming on the car.
+If not then coding errors, EML's or other problems may be present until the modules are re-programmed to suit.
+We can completely reprogramme DME's and immobilisers.
 We can also reprogram a 996 DME to suit a 986 and vice versa providing the part numbers are correct.

 iii - Visit a main dealership who replace the module and reprogram new keys if the old ones cannot be transferred to the new module.

 Water damaged rear body control modules 987 Boxster

 Water damaged rear control modules on Boxter 987's are fairly easy to replace - but they do need to be coded to suit your vehicle options to work correctly.
 When new the modules will not work correctly on a car with a convertible roof unless they are programmed.